“Twisted genius” – GQ

 Sadie Hasler is a multi award-winning playwright, actor, and columnist.
 She has worked widely in Theatre, TV & Radio, and on the international comedy circuit.
 Her plays Pramkicker, Fran & Leni and Stiletto Beach are published by Bloomsbury Methuen Drama.
 They have been produced in Washington DC, Chicago, Sydney, Melbourne, Oslo, Rome, Milan, Asti, London, Edinburgh, & around the UK.
 Misfits is published by Salamander Street.

-Sadie is currently under commission to adapt a series of four Sunday Times Bestsellers for the West End, and to write a thriller for Queen’s Theatre Hornchurch.
-Plays currently in development: Quantock, exploring class, social housing, and a nation’s dream of Home – and Cave Woman, a dark tumble through one woman’s quest to claw her way back to Before the Bullshit.
+About to go into rehearsal is Killing Jack – a new play which upends the traditional thriller, running at Queen’s Theatre Hornchurch 26 Oct to 11 Nov 2023.
+Sadie is also currently under commission to adapt a series of four Sunday Times Bestsellers for the West End.
+Other plays currently in development: Quantock, exploring class, social housing, and a nation’s dream of Home – and Cave Woman, a dark tumble through one woman’s quest to claw her way back to Before the Bullshit.
 She is part of the Old Vic Playwriting group working with Ella Hickson.

 PROSE & JOURNALISM